A 7-step guide on how I improved my self-esteem in only a few months.

-The first thing I did when trying to build up confidence was collecting information about self-confident people.
+The first thing I did when trying to build up confidence was to collect information about self-confident people.
 In particular, I was interested in talking to women, so I read Models by Mark Manson, which taught me the fundamentals of confidence.

 However, while reading, I noticed how elusive this trait was.

 Appearing secure to others is enough effort to be recognized as a strong person.
 This behavior can boost your confidence even further, but it can crumble at the same speed.

 Yet, if you can mimic it far enough, you can reach higher standards in your life and achieve glorious success.

 “I am not who you think I am.
 I am not who I think I am.
 I am who I think you think I am.” — Thomas Cooley